AlexMachin1997/Food-Allergy-Mobile-Application/README.md

 * Authenticating users
 * Search for products via barcode search and live search
 * Save items to a shopping list
-* Customise the application settings like accessability, make your experince unique and comfortable for you.
+* Customise the application settings like accessability, make your experince unique and comfortable for you (Not going to be added anytime soon)
 * Update your profile details
 * Logout of your account
 * Delete your account